LordButley/JapanEasy/README.md

 The key part of this quiz is the interchangeability.
 A conventional quiz will have a question and 4 set associated answers, often built into an object.
 However this quiz differs due to the entire answer set being relevant to each question.
 Infact it is necessary to include the entire answer set as possible answers to enhance learning.

 Consequently the JavaScipt was built with this in mind as so at its heart are 2 arrays of characters.
 One english and the other Hiragana.
 All questions and answers are generated through manipulation of these two arrays.
-Answers are also check through manipulation of the arrays.
+Answers are also checked through manipulation of the arrays.

-The difficulty and language are chosen using radio buttons, and the input is pulled through querySelectors and booleans used to pull the right values.
+The difficulty and language are chosen using radio buttons, and the input is pulled through querySelectors and booleans to pull the right values.

 The question and answer containers are empty in the HTML file and are generated through JavaScript which allows for greater control and manipulation, especially as difficulty affects number of answers.